-If you’ve ever seen that Ocean Spray juice ad where the guys are standing waist high in cranberries — like in this picture — you probably thought they looked like a bunch of goofballs.
+The farmers in this picture look like goofballs standing in that water.
 Well, that’s actually how cranberries are harvested.
-Cranberry vines grow in very wet, acidic fields called bogs.
-Most of the time the ground is just really squishy and soggy, but in late fall when it’s time to harvest the berries, the farmers flood the bogs with water so it’s 6-8 inches higher than the vines.
+Cranberry vines grow in very wet fields called bogs.
+Most of the time the ground is just really squishy and soggy, but in late fall when it’s time to harvest the berries, the farmers flood the bogs with water.
 As the cranberries fall off the branches, they just float around until they’re corralled for collection.
 Interestingly, cranberries sold fresh have to be “dry-picked” from the vines.
 But any time you enjoy cranberries as juice, cranberry sauce, or dried or frozen, you know that those berries all went for a swim on their way to your table.

 Wee ones: If you have 8 berries in your left hand and 9 in your right hand, which one is holding fewer?